-In an exciting communications partnership, The Institution of Engineering and Technology (IET) and ITN Productions are producing a news and long-form current affairs-style programme which supports the Government’s ‘Year of Engineering’ and has a focus on attracting the next generation of engineers.
+In an exciting communications partnership, the Institution of Engineering and Technology (IET) and ITN Productions have produced a news and long-form current affairs-style programme which supports the Government’s ‘Year of Engineering’ and has a focus on attracting the next generation of engineers.

 The 2017 programme is available on the IET's You Tube channel.